Martin Schrot

 Schrot was born in Augsburg and stayed in his native city for most of his life.
 He acted as a goldsmith, copperplate engraver, bookkeeper, and also as a townsman.
 In his book Wappenbuch, the tinctures were designated with the given names of the colours.
+Schrot's Wappenbuch has been described as "one of the most important armorials of the sixteenth century".